geoffreytools/free-types/doc/Documentation.md

 </td></tr><tr><td valign='top'><h6><code>GroupBy<&#8288;T, $F></code></td><td>

-Partition the tuple `T` into sub-tuples and store the result in a Struct where the keys and the groups are decided by calling the predicate `$P` of type `Type<1, PropertyKey>` on each element of `T`
+Partition the tuple `T` into sub-tuples and store the result in a Struct.
+The name and composition of the groups is decided by calling the predicate `$P` of type `Type<[member: unknown], PropertyKey>` on each element of `T`.

 ```typescript
 type NumericList = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];